 Key model inputs will include clinical probabilities, quality of life values, and health care costs.
 Probabilities, costs, and other inputs will differ to reflect varying effectiveness between interventions.
-Treatment effectiveness will be estimated using clinical trials and network meta-analyses where appropriate.
+Treatment effectiveness will be estimated using network meta-analyses or metaanalyses where appropriate.
 Health outcomes and costs will be dependent on time spent in each health state, clinical events, adverse events (AEs), and direct medical costs.
-The health outcome of each intervention will be evaluated in terms of weight or BMI reduction, presence of weight-related outcomes, equal value of life years gained (evlyg), quality-adjusted life years (QALYs) gained, and life-years gained.
+The health outcome of each intervention will be evaluated in terms of weight or BMI reduction, presence of weight-related outcomes, equal value of life years gained (evLYG), quality-adjusted life years (QALYs) gained, and life-years gained.
 Quality of life weights will be applied to each health state, including quality of life decrements for serious adverse events and clinical events not captured via health states.
 The model will include direct medical costs, including but not limited to costs related to drug administration, drug monitoring, condition-related care, and serious adverse events.
 In addition, patient and caregiver productivity changes and other indirect costs will be included in a separate analysis, as available data allow.
-Relevant pairwise comparisons will be made between each of the interventions and placebo, and results will be expressed in terms of the marginal cost per evLYG, cost per QALY gained, cost per life-year gained, and cost per key clinical outcome avoided (e.g., cost per cardiovascular event avoided).
+Relevant pairwise comparisons will be made between each of the interventions and placebo, and results will be expressed in terms of the marginal cost per evLYG, cost per QALY gained, cost per life-year gained, and cost per myocardial infarction avoided.
+Data permitting, results will also be presented by subgroups defined by baseline BMI and comorbidity status.
+The model results will be assessed for face validity using relevant clinical trial data and published literature.

 In separate analyses, we will explore the potential health care system budgetary impact of semaglutide and tirzepatide over a five-year time horizon, utilizing published or otherwise publicly-available information on the potential population eligible for treatment and results from the economic model for treatment costs and cost offsets.
-This budgetary impact analysis will indicate the relation between treatment prices and level of use for a given potential budget impact, and will allow assessment of any need for managing the cost of such interventions.
+Although injectable semaglutide was approved in 2021 and tirzepatide was approved in 2023 for treatment of obesity, there are access and affordability concerns with current uptake.
+Given that some payers have already implemented policies to manage affordability concerns, we plan to explore the potential budgetary impact under optimal uptake compared to currently assumed levels of uptake.
+We do not anticipate that the availability of oral semaglutide will generate a substantial change to budgetary considerations; however, we will consider assessing the potential budgetary impact for this agent if substantial differences in costs and health outcomes between treatments are observed.
+This budgetary impact analysis will indicate the relation between treatment prices and level of use for a given potential budget impact.
 More information on ICER's methods for estimating potential budget impact can be found here.